jrockway/kube-event-tail/README.md

 Install into your cluster:

-    $ kubectl apply -k github.com/jrockway/kube-event-tail/deploy
+    $ kubectl apply -k github.com/jrockway/kube-event-tail/deploy?ref=v0.0.1

 No additional configuration is required, or available.
-(It creates a deployment in the `kube-system` namespace with one replica, and sets up the necessary RBAC machinery to be able to watch the events.)
+(It creates a deployment in the `kube-system` namespace with one replica, sets up the necessary RBAC machinery to be able to watch the events, and installs a PodMonitor to ensure prometheus scrapes the metrics endpoint.)
 After deploying, you should be able to `kubectl logs -n kube-system kube-event-tail-xxxxxxxxxx-yyyyy` and see events.

 Never be disappointed that your events went missing before you had time to investigate; now they're with the rest of your logs!